nodejs/community-committee/governance/README.md

 nominated by another Collaborator to become a Collaborator of that initiative or working group.
-Contributors making significant, ongoing, and valuable contributions are also identified by the CommComm and their addition as Collaborators is discussed during the weekly CommComm meeting.
+Contributors making significant, ongoing, and valuable contributions are also identified by the CommComm, and their addition as Collaborators is discussed during the weekly CommComm meeting.
 On approval by the consensus process, the Contributor becomes a Collaborator and is given commit-access to the repo(s) relevant to their initiative.